-- 3 Reporting on stakeholder participation in the design, implementation and/or assessment of a policy - 4 demonstrates transparency, provides stakeholders with assurance that an agreed and/or published - 5 stakeholder participation plan has been followed and explains and justifies any changes made to the - 6 stakeholder participation plan as a result of adaptive management. - 7 Reporting on stakeholder participation combined with reporting on the impacts of the policy can help to - 8 build support for the policy, for example among the public, specific stakeholder groups and donors.
-This - 9 chapter presents a list of information that is recommended to be included in an assessment report. - 10 Many donors and other sources of finance, including international and domestic public and private - 11 funding, have reporting and disclosure requirements for stakeholder participation. - 12 Refer to Chapter 7 for more information on providing information to stakeholders.
-In addition, the ICAT - 13 Renewable Energy Guidance, Buildings Efficiency Guidance, Transport Pricing Guidance, Agriculture - 14 Guidance, Forest Guidance, Sustainable Development Guidance, and Transformational Change - 15 Guidance documents provide users with guidance on reporting the impacts of policies. - 16 Checklist of key recommendations - Report information about how the stakeholder participation process has been designed and conducted (including the information listed in Section 10.1)
+Reporting on stakeholder participation in the design, implementation and/or assessment of a policy demonstrates transparency, provides stakeholders with assurance that an agreed and/or published stakeholder participation plan has been followed and explains and justifies any changes made to the stakeholder participation plan as a result of adaptive management.

+Reporting on stakeholder participation combined with reporting on the impacts of the policy can help to build support for the policy, for example among the public, specific stakeholder groups and donors.
+This chapter presents a list of information that is recommended to be included in an assessment report.

+Many donors and other sources of finance, including international and domestic public and private funding, have reporting and disclosure requirements for stakeholder participation.

+Refer to Chapter 7 for more information on providing information to stakeholders.
+In addition, the ICAT Renewable Energy Guidance, Buildings Efficiency Guidance, Transport Pricing Guidance, Agriculture Guidance, Forest Guidance, Sustainable Development Guidance, and Transformational Change Guidance documents provide users with guidance on reporting the impacts of policies.

+• Report information about how the stakeholder participation process has been designed and conducted (including the information listed in Section 10.1)

-17 10.1 Recommended information to report
+10.1 Recommended information to report

-- 18 It is a key recommendation to report information about how the stakeholder participation process has - been designed and conducted (including the information listed below). - 20 Chapter 4: Planning effective stakeholder participation - The objective(s) for effective stakeholder participation - The stakeholder participation plan, including activities, methods, timing, roles, responsibilities, reporting and resources - Information on implementation of the stakeholder participation plan including progress, challenges and justifications for changes made to improve the plan - 26 Chapter 5: Identifying and understanding stakeholders - The methods used, process followed and results of stakeholder identification and mapping - The process followed and results of identification of legitimate representatives of stakeholder groups for processes where participation is limited
+It is a key recommendation to report information about how the stakeholder participation process has been designed and conducted (including the information listed below).

+Chapter 4: Planning effective stakeholder participation

+- The objective(s) for effective stakeholder participation - The stakeholder participation plan, including activities, methods, timing, roles, responsibilities, reporting and resources - Information on implementation of the stakeholder participation plan including progress, challenges and justifications for changes made to improve the plan

+Chapter 5: Identifying and understanding stakeholders

+- The methods used, process followed and results of stakeholder identification and mapping - The process followed and results of identification of legitimate representatives of stakeholder groups for processes where participation is limited